HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 How Do I Know If My Baby Is Allergic to Peanut Butter?

-If your baby doesn’t have eczema or an egg allergy, she is considered at low risk for peanut allergy.
-You can start peanut butter or another form of peanut around 6 months (ideally between 4-6 months of age, per the guidelines), and you can do this at home.
-Be sure to be with your baby through this process.
+If your baby doesn’t have eczema or an egg allergy, she is considered at low risk for a peanut allergy.
+You can start to offer peanut butter or another form of peanut at around 6 months (ideally between 4-6 months of age, per the guidelines), and you can do this at home.
+Be sure to be with your baby through this process and monitor for an adverse reaction.

 Your baby is considered at moderate risk for developing a peanut allergy if he has mild eczema.
-You can still introduce peanut butter or another form of peanut around 6 months and do it at home.
+You can still do early peanut introduction with peanut butter or another form of peanut around 6 months and do it at home.
 Basically, use the same guidelines outlined above for low-risk babies.

-If your baby has an egg allergy or severe eczema, she is considered at high risk for developing a peanut allergy.
+If your baby has an egg allergy or severe eczema, they are considered at high risk for developing a peanut allergy.
 It’s still recommended to expose your baby to peanut allergens between the ages of 4 and 6 months, but you need to talk with your doctor first.

-Your pediatrician may perform a blood test to determine the risk level for developing peanut allergy so that you and your pediatrician can decide about when and where to offer peanut.
+Your pediatrician may perform a blood test to determine the risk level for developing peanut allergy.
+You can decide with your pediatrician about when and where to offer peanut.

-If your baby shows high sensitivity to peanut, it doesn’t mean he’s allergic to it.
-Your doctor may decide that it’s best to introduce peanuts to prevent the allergy from developing.
-This is something you may do under medical supervision.
+If your baby shows high sensitivity to peanut, it doesn’t mean they’re allergic to it.
+Your doctor may decide it’s best to introduce peanuts to prevent the allergy from developing.
+This is something you may do in your doctor’s office, under medical supervision.

 [Want to know exactly how to introduce solids to your baby?
 Read my book: The Smart Mom’s Guide to Starting Solids]